-7.3 The Local Plan was adopted in March 2019 and sets the Council's development vision for the period up to 2036.
+- 7.3 The Local Plan was adopted in March 2019 and sets the Council's development vision for the period up to 2036.
 The spatial strategy (policies WLP1.1 and WLP1.2) identifies the amount of growth to be delivered over the plan period and where that growth should be.
 New housing, in particular, should be delivered in sustainable locations.
 As part of that spatial strategy, the Southwold and Reydon area is expected to deliver approximately 4% of housing growth in the Waveney Local Plan area.
-The main policy to deliver that housing growth is

-WLP6.1 (Land West of Copperwheat Avenue, Reydon) which allocates 9.8 hectares of land for a residential development of approximately 220 dwellings.

-- 7.4 The application site includes the 9.8 hectares of allocated land under policy WLP6.1; thus, the principle of residential development on that allocated land is set by the adopted Local Plan which has been through the scrutiny of examination and found to be sound.
+The main policy to deliver that housing growth is WLP6.1 (Land West of Copperwheat Avenue, Reydon) which allocates 9.8 hectares of land for a residential development of approximately 220 dwellings. - 7.4 The application site includes the 9.8 hectares of allocated land under policy WLP6.1; thus, the principle of residential development on that allocated land is set by the adopted Local Plan which has been through the scrutiny of examination and found to be sound.
 Of note is that the proposed application site extends to some 12 hectares, going beyond the allocated area by some 2.2 hectares to include the strip of land running between the allocated land in the east and the existing field boundary and public right of way (PRoW) to the west.
-The inclusion of that additional land beyond the allocation means that, technically, the proposal is not strictly in accordance with the Local Plan spatial strategy and policy WLP6.1 and therefore has been advertised as a Departure from the Local Plan. - 7.5 The first point to make is that the proposed quantum of development accords with the policy WLP6.1 objective to deliver a residential development of approximately 220 dwellings.
+The inclusion of that additional land beyond the allocation means that, technically, the proposal is not strictly in accordance with the Local Plan spatial strategy and policy WLP6.1. - 7.5 The first point to make is that the proposed quantum of development accords with the policy WLP6.1 objective to deliver a residential development of approximately 220 dwellings.
 In that sense, the departure from the policy is in terms of the site area, rather than the quantum of development.
 A criterion of WLP6.1 is also to achieve a lower density of development (approximately 25 dwellings per hectare) which would be more achievable on the proposed, larger application site when compared to the allocated land. - 7.6 In terms of the acceptability of developing land farther west than the allocated land, that largely comes down to detailed assessment of a number of factors to be addressed within this report.
 However, the starting point is that officers consider the proposal, in principle, meets the broader objectives of the Local Plan spatial strategy and policy WLP6.1 to deliver a residential development of approximately 220 dwellings in Reydon, on land west of Copperwheat Avenue.
-It is acknowledged though that the 12 hectare site area goes beyond the 9.8 hectares of allocated land and that represents a policy conflict that will need to be weighed in the balance by the decision-taker.
+It is acknowledged though that the 12 hectare site area goes beyond the 9.8 hectares of allocated land and that represents a policy conflict that will need to be considered carefully by the decision-taker although as explained in this report officer's view remains that this does not affect the overall recommendation that planning permission should be granted.